-- (c) Monitoring usage of bycatch mitigation measures: - i.
+(c) Monitoring usage of bycatch mitigation measures:

+i.
 Describe the methods being used to monitor compliance with bycatch mitigation measures (e.g. types of port inspections conducted and other monitoring and surveillance programs used to monitor compliance).
-Include details of the level of coverage (e.g. proportion of vessels inspected each year): - Australia uses a number of methods to monitor compliance, including compliance with bycatch mitigation measures.
-These methods include electronic monitoring, observer reports, vessel monitoring system, aerial surveillance, at sea inspections and port inspections. - Australian fisheries officers conduct inspections of landings at key SBT ports, as well as at sea boarding's and inspections of boats taking SBT in the longline and farm sectors.
-In 2019/20 Australian fisheries officers conducted 31 SBT inspections, 10 at sea and 21 in port. - ii.
+Include details of the level of coverage (e.g. proportion of vessels inspected each year):

+Australia uses a number of methods to monitor compliance, including compliance with bycatch mitigation measures.
+These methods include electronic monitoring, observer reports, vessel monitoring system, aerial surveillance, at sea inspections and port inspections.

+Australian fisheries officers conduct inspections of landings at key SBT ports, as well as at sea boarding's and inspections of boats taking SBT in the longline and farm sectors.
+In 2020/21 Australian fisheries officers conducted 22 SBT inspections, 8 at sea and 14 in port.
+AFMA Management officers also attended ports during the course of the season to ensure fishers were aware of their obligations in relation to bycatch mitigation. ii.
 Describe the type of information that is collected on mitigation measures as part of compliance programmes for SBT vessels: